NESCent/hip_hack_howto/research/deep_dive_notes.md

 ## Phylogeny inference on non-molecular characters (event 1, project 34)

+### status

+not started.  can't figure out wehre to start.

 ### pre-assessment
 Many phyloinformaticists are exclusively concerned with phylogenetic analysis based on analysis of sequence but an equally important, and vibrant, means of classification uses features or characters from developmental and morphological studies.
 One could argue further that these two seemingly distinct approaches will eventually unify, as we begin to understand the details of the relationship between gene and physical manifestation.